XieShengxu/FINT/readme.md

 # FINT: Flexible In-band Network Telemetry Method for Data Center Network

-## Note:

-The data plane code of FINT will be uploaded after the manuscript is accepted.

 ## 1. Abstract

 By embedding the state data maintained by the programmable data plane into user packets, the In-band Network Telemetry (INT) can greatly improve the freshness of measured data, such as capturing the micro-bursts in data center networks.